-Campus email systems and email addresses are provided and intended to be used primarily for University purposes, and UB strives to send only those unsolicited messages that provide important/useful content to UB community members.
+Campus email systems and email addresses are provided and intended to be used primarily for university purposes, and UB strives to send only those unsolicited messages that provide important or useful content to UB community members.

 In general, people do not like to receive unsolicited email and may let you know this via heated replies.

-This policy applies to all University data regardless of its medium and/or form, and to all those who handle University information (faculty, staff, students, third party contractors, and any others).
+This policy applies to all university data regardless of its medium or form, and to all those who handle university information (faculty, staff, students, third party contractors, and any others).